 White color psychology

-White is linked to feelings of purity, safety and minimalist.
+White is linked to feelings of purity, safety and minimalism.
 Commonly, white space cultivates creativity as it is often perceived as a blank canvas.
 Similar to black, white can be a difficult color to use in marketing efforts due to the fact that it is on the opposite end of the color spectrum and is composed of all hues on the visible light spectrum.

 Notable brands that use white: Apple, Facebook and Samsung.